-- 1. Write "ETIP" at the top of page 1; - 2.
-Complete only lines 1 through 6, 8, and 9 of Part 1-General Information; - 3.
-Complete Schedule A, Part 2, as explained in the instructions for that schedule on page 9; - 4.
-Complete Schedule C. Complete Column B of Schedule C, Part 1, as explained in the instructions for that schedule on page 10; - 5.
-Complete only lines 10 and 11 of Schedule A, Part 4; and - 6.
-Complete Part 2-Tax Computation.
+Write "ETIP" at the top of page 1; Complete only lines 1 through 6, 8, and 9 of Part 1-General Information;

+3. Complete Schedule A, Part 2, as explained in the instructions for that schedule:

+4. Complete Schedule C. Complete Column B of Schedule C, Part 1, as explained in the instructions for that schedule; Complete only lines 10 and 11 of Schedule A, Part 4; and Complete Part 2-Tax

+Computation.